-These people will literally take any offer you send them (even if it’s nothing).
-Their primary concern is to simply get the property out of their life and into your hands, no matter what the cost.
-These people have had enough, they’re spent, and they don’t care about “winning” anymore, they just want it gone – and ideally, you’ll be there to make it easy for them.
+These people will take any offer you send them (even if it's nothing).
+Their primary concern is simply getting the property out of their life, no matter the cost.
+These people have had enough and they don't care about “winning” anymore; they just want it gone, and ideally, you'll be there to make it easy for them.

 Level 2: Extreme Motivation

-These people are also fairly desperate, but they haven’t thrown in the towel just yet.
-They usually want to pull something out of the deal, but it doesn’t need to be much.
-These people typically have an immediate need in their life (debt, bills, taxes, etc) and they need a small chunk of change to take care of it.
-In their minds, it’s less about getting a fair portion of the property’s “percentage of market value” and more about simply handling their immediate need.
-Sometimes their number is warranted, sometimes it’s not… and whatever it is, it shouldn’t have any significant effect on your offer price.
+These people are also fairly desperate but haven't thrown in the towel yet.
+They usually want to pull something out of the deal, but it doesn't need to be much.
+These people typically have an immediate need in their life (debt, bills, taxes, etc.) and need a small chunk of change to take care of it.
+In their minds, it's less about getting a fair portion of the property's “percentage of market value” and more about simply handling their immediate need.
+Sometimes their number is warranted, sometimes it's not… and whatever it is, it shouldn't significantly affect your offer price.

 Level 3: Moderate Motivation

-It’s important to remember that every seller is in a different situation and they all have different levels of motivation.
+It's important to remember that every seller is in a different situation and has different levels of motivation.

 If you're only willing to blast out offers for 10% of market value to everyone across the board, you probably aren't going to get a lot of accepted offers (that is, unless you've done an extraordinarily good job of getting the right list and filtering it – see #2 above).

-If you want to increase the odds of people accepting your offers, you might consider putting just a little bit of effort into understanding where each person is coming from.
+If you want to increase the odds of people accepting your offers, you might consider putting just a little effort into understanding where each person is coming from.

 Why are they selling?
 What is their problem with the property?
 How low of a price can they accept?
-What’s going to happen if they can’t sell their property for another 12 – 24 months?
+What will happen if they can't sell their property for another 12 – 24 months?
 What is their true level of motivation?

 Ask them point-blank – I mean it!

-When you take the time to educate yourself about what each seller wants, you’ll start to understand which properties warrant higher offers (in the 30% – 40% range), and which ones are willing to let their property go for pennies on the dollar (in the 5% – 10% range).
+When you take the time to educate yourself about what each seller wants, you'll start to understand which properties warrant higher offers (in the 30% – 40% range, maybe even 50% in some rare cases), and which ones are willing to let their property go for pennies on the dollar.
 This kind of understanding can have a MAJOR impact on the number of accepted offers that come across your desk in a given month.

 4. Consider The Quality Of Your Presentation

-Think about what kinds of things make you say “Yes” in life.
+Think about what things make you say “Yes” in life.
 When is it easiest for you to accept what someone is offering you?
 For example…

-- Do you like making big decisions after someone has given you a terrible explanation (or no explanation at all) about what you’re agreeing to, or would you rather deal with someone who is friendly, understanding and easy to talk to?
+- Do you like making big decisions after someone has given you a terrible explanation (or no explanation) about what you're agreeing to, or would you rather deal with someone friendly, understanding, and easy to talk to?

 5. How Well Have You “Sold” Them On Your Offer?

-Some sellers (most notably, the “moderately motivated” ones described in #3 above) will be happy to accept your offer, but only if you’re able to show them the light.
+Some sellers (most notably, the “moderately motivated” ones described in #3 above) will be happy to accept your offer, but only if you can show them the light.
 This is an area where salesmanship can become a HUGE asset.

-Think of yourself as a doctor performing surgery to remove a harmful parasite, tumor or disease from someone’s body (because in a financial sense – that’s basically what you’re doing).
-Some of these people will have no idea how big of a problem this property actually is, and how much they NEED to get it out of their life.
-They don’t understand that if it isn’t removed pronto, it will continue to cause pain, distress and financial disaster.
+Think of yourself as a doctor performing surgery to remove a harmful parasite, tumor, or disease from someone's body (because in a financial sense – that's basically what you're doing).
+Some of these people will have no idea how big of a problem this property is and how much they NEED to get it out of their life.
+They don't understand that if it isn't removed pronto, it will continue to cause pain, distress, and financial disaster.

 A lot of the motivated sellers you'll come in contact with are lost, confused, or even scared.
 For one reason or another, they allowed themselves to get into a position where their property is causing them more harm than good… and in some cases, they aren't going to see the light until you show them the way.

-Come at this from the perspective of presenting your offer in such a way that they’ll understand what a huge favor you’re doing for them.
-Let them know that you’re there to help!
+Come at this from the perspective of presenting your offer so they'll understand what a huge favor you're doing for them.
+Let them know that you're there to help!
 Not take advantage.
 Once people see this and you start to establish trust – this will open the doors of acceptance, making it MUCH easier for many sellers to say “Yes” to you.

-I’ll be honest with you – dry spells happen to the best of us.
-I’ve experienced myself, and I know how soul-crushing it can feel.
+I'll be honest; dry spells happen to the best of us.
+I've experienced it myself and know how soul-crushing it can feel.

-On the same coin, if you’ve literally sent out over 100 offers and nobody has accepted a single one (and I hope you’re never in this position, btw), then I think it’s safe to start asking yourself some questions…
+On the same coin, if you've sent out thousands of offers and nobody has accepted a single, it's probably safe to start asking some questions…